MainulDip/iOS-study/106-Combine-API.md

         - Ex: `CurrentValueSubject` (requires initial state) and `PassthroughSubject` (doesn't require initial state).
 Both will emit updates when `.send()` is invoked
         - Both are also useful for creating publisher for object conforming to `ObservableObject` protocol in SwiftUI

-* If we imagine a `Combine` workflow as a pipeline, the `Publisher` and `Subjects` (Special king of Publisher) are entry point, the Subscribers are the end of the pipeline, and `Operator` lives in the middle of the pipeline.
+* If we imagine a `Combine` workflow as a pipeline, the `Publisher` and `Subjects` (Special kind of Publisher) are entry point, the Subscribers are the end of the pipeline, and `Operator` lives in the middle of the pipeline.

 ### Combine TLDR | Frequently Used `Publishers`, `Subscriber` and Built-in + Custom Publisher/Subscriber: